How much does a 2-week trip to the USA cost from the UK? A realistic budget covering flights, hotels, car hire, food, ESTA, insurance and activities.

 How much does a 2-week trip to the USA cost from the UK?
 A realistic 2026 budget covering flights, hotels, car hire, food, ESTA, insurance and activities.

-NORTH AMERICA
+NORTH AMERICABUDGET

-4/21/20265 min read
+4/21/20266 min read

 calendar

-In summer 2024 we flew into Denver and took a road trip through the Colorado Rockies, rafting and zip lining before continuing north to Mount Rushmore in South Dakota, including a helicopter flight over the monument.
+Our trips vary across different parts of America, in summer 2024 we flew into Denver and took a road trip through the Colorado Rockies, rafting and zip lining before continuing north to Mount Rushmore in South Dakota, including a helicopter flight over the monument.
 From there we flew to New York City to explore the sights before returning to the UK.

 Over Easter 2026 we travelled to Florida, spending the first week road tripping through Everglades National Park and the Florida Keys, snorkelling in Key Largo and driving down to Key West.
 The second week was dedicated to theme parks including Universal Studios, Islands of Adventure, Volcano Bay and Discovery Cove.

-The Big Costs
+The Big Cost: Flights

+Flights are usually the single biggest cost for a US trip.
 Prices vary widely depending on destination, airline and time of year, but as a general guide for return economy flights from London:

 • New York: £400 – £700 per person